 It has been reported that a decade later in 1973, a researcher from Scotland, Duncan Lunan, looked back at the Norwegian scientists’ data from 1928, before claiming the “messages” suggested the ‘Black Knight’ was sent by aliens from Epsilon Boötis, as a welcome message to Earth 12,600 years ago.

-They insist research shows that in 1954 Mr. Keyhoe had been promoting a UFO book and the articles had been written in a tongue-in-cheek fashion by the papers.
+They insist research shows that in 1954 Mr Keyhoe had been promoting a UFO book and the articles had been written in a tongue-in-cheek fashion by the papers.

 A follow-up, but less widely read, the article in Time also confirmed that the strange satellite had in fact been the remains of an Air Force Discoverer satellite that had gone astray, they found.
-There are reports that Mr. Cooper, although maintaining he saw a number of UFOs in space, never claimed to have seen the ‘Black Knight satellite’ on that mission or at all.
+There are reports that Mr Cooper, although maintaining he saw a number of UFOs in space, never claimed to have seen the ‘Black Knight satellite’ on that mission or at all.

-Mr. Lunan is also later reported to have denied suggesting any alien satellite had its origins 12,600 years ago and that his conclusion that the noises were a star map was from unscientific methods.
+Mr Lunan is also later reported to have denied suggesting any alien satellite had its origins 12,600 years ago and that his conclusion that the noises were a star map was from unscientific methods.
 Despite this video, many UFO researchers refuse to believe the fabled ‘Black Knight satellite’ could be just a thermal blanket, insisting, it is a craft of solid construction.

 Not sure how the true believers would know that since the shape and dimensions of an ISS thermal blanket is unknown to them.
 They just know.
-These thermal blankets are custom formed to fit over the heavily utilized and odd shaped ISS components for a custom fit.
+These thermal blankets are custom-formed to fit over the heavily utilized and odd shaped ISS components for a custom fit.
 That is exactly what is seen.

 OK… so let’s recap.

 So a thermal blanket (which can be up to 10 cm’s thick) that is the exact shape and size as the alleged black knight satellite is discarded or lost from the ISS.
 ISS cameras catch it slowly meandering away…but no it’s a 13,000-year-old alien probe obviously.
 The apparent darkness of the object is due to how cameras work.
-To get the right exposure to show the planet underneath which is very bright will give the illusion of the object in the foreground being gray or black.
+To get the right exposure to show the planet underneath which is very bright will give the illusion of the object in the foreground being grey or black.
 It is all about exposures.

 This object no longer lingers in the sky.
 It would have burned up shortly after it was lost.
-As soon as it experienced drag from the fast moving atmosphere it would be incinerated.
+As soon as it experienced drag from the fast-moving atmosphere it would be incinerated.
 Reentry into the Earth atmosphere is rough.

 Please, my dear reader, do not assist in the religiosity of UFOlogy.
-This so called mystery is no mystery at all.
+This so-called mystery is no mystery at all.

 Tesla had nothing to do with this at all.
 It is well known that what Tesla picked up was the first interception of weak signals from what is now called a pulsar.
 In the modern form of delusional UFOlogy whenever you see claims that Tesla was involved at all you should know instantly that it is bullshit.
 Tesla was amazing in what he actually attained in his life and he is godlike in what is claimed he has done.
 95% of all claims involving Tesla are false.
 Tesla is used by click bait artists in an attempt to legitimize their literary detritus.